intechsolutionstn/odoo-18-enterprise-custom/README.md

 - **🔄 Easy Management**: Simple commands for all operations
 - **🐳 Docker Based**: Consistent environment across all systems
 - **⚡ Fast Setup**: One command installation
+- **🎓 Educational Focus**: Designed for learning and educational purposes

 ## 📋 Prerequisites